jhhandwerk/3_Day_Forecast/README.md

 for any postal code in Japan.
 It also allows you to search a map on the same page.

-The app uses the OpenWeathermap 5 day/ 3 Hour Forecast API.
+The app uses the OpenWeather [5 day/ 3 Hour Forecast API](https://openweathermap.org/forecast5).
 Access to this API is free but it is not ideal for showing daily high and low tempertures because it gives the average high and low temperature for a 3 hour time period.
 This API option is ok for demonstration, but